Other names: Targretin

 What are the results so far?

-So far, laboratory studies have identified a role for the retinoid X receptor in the control of myelin repair.
-Animal studies have suggested that bexarotene, a drug which acts on these receptors, may promote remyelination, offering the potential to reverse damage caused by MS and improve symptoms.
-Bexarotene has not previously been tested in multiple sclerosis.
+Laboratory studies have identified a role for the retinoid X receptor in the control of myelin repair.
+Animal studies suggested that bexarotene, a drug which acts on these receptors, may promote remyelination, offering the potential to reverse damage caused by MS and improve symptoms.

 - Bexarotene compared to placebo